gpu-primitives-course/gpu-primitives-course.github.io/content/_index.md

 {{<figure src="sa-course-slides.png" width="600px" class="no-photoswipe">}}

 ## Attend the Course at SIGGRAPH Asia 2023
-The course will be held [Thursday 9:00am-11:00am at Meeting Room C4.6, Level 4 (Convention Centre)](https://ssl.linklings.net/conferences/siggraphasia/siggraphasia2023_program/views/by_sub_type.html#sstype105)
+The course will be held [Thursday, 14 at 9:00am-11:00am at Meeting Room C4.6, Level 4 (Convention Centre)](https://asia.siggraph.org/2023/presentation/?id=crs_114&sess=sess107).
 We are looking forward to seeing you at [SIGGRAPH Asia 2023](https://asia.siggraph.org/2023/)!

 ## Presenters